hackclub/hackclub/workshops/todo-list-app/README.md

  const [todoList, setTodoList] = useState([])           // <-------- state variable
 ```

 We will read the data only once after the component is rendered.
-To do that we use `useEffect` hook.
+To do that, we use the `useEffect` hook.

 ```jsx
 useEffect(() => {